Tyrrrz/Tyrrrz.me/data/blog/reverse-engineering-youtube/index.md

 ## Bypassing rate limit

-By default, adaptive streams are served at a limited rate — just enough to download the next parts as the video plays.
+By default, adaptive streams are served at a limited rate — just enough to fetch the next part as the video plays.
 This is not optimal if the goal is to download the video as fast as possible.

 To circumvent this, you may download the stream in multiple segments by sending HTTP requests with a `Range` header.
 For each request you make, YouTube first provides a small chunk instantly, followed by the rest of the data which is throttled.